 Though you'd never know it by visiting the Liberty Bowl, Bruce is one of four former Tiger football players to have his jersey number (83) honored.
 In two seasons for Memphis, Bruce caught 113 passes (most of them thrown by Steve Matthews) and compiled 1,586 receiving yards, still seventh in school history.
 Thirteen more catches, and he'll punch his way to the Pro Football Hall of Fame in Canton, Ohio.
 And consider the irony there: A Memphis football player will reach his sport's Hall of Fame before any Memphis basketball player reaches the Basketball Hall of Fame in Springfield, Massachusetts.

-Read the rest of Chris Herrington's report at Beyond the Arc, the Flyer's Grizblog.
+Read the rest of Chris Herrington's NBA picks at Beyond the Arc, the Flyer's GrizBlog.

 Mayo scored 26 points in 30 minutes on 10-17 shooting and 6-8 from downtown.
 Not only was every make a jumper, only one of the 17 attempts was from within seven feet of the basket ...

 More from Chris Herrington at Beyond the Arc.